learning-layers/LAPPS/README.md

 ##Build##
 LAPPS Backend (run these commands from your project folder):
 * mvn clean                     --- clean
 * mvn test                      --- test backend
 * mvn exec:java                 --- compile and start on Jetty (port 8080, execute in LAPPS-backend folder)
 * mvn javadoc:javadoc           --- generates JavaDoc documentation
 * mvn package                   --- generate a servlet that can be deployed to an application server
-* mvn test -Dtest=Utils --- runs a "test" that generates mockup data in the database
+* mvn test -Dtest=DataGenerator --- generates mockup data in the database
 These commands also work inside Eclipse, then leave away the mvn prefix.

 LAPPS Frontend (run these commands from your project folder):